OCA/pms/multi_pms_properties/readme/DESCRIPTION.rst

-Technical addon to support multipropety in pms
+Technical addon to support multiproperty in property management system (PMS).